-Are tactical pens must-have in your EDC?
+Are tactical pens a must-have in your EDC?
 We do think so.
 Find out why here!

 Tactical Pens Should Be in Your Everyday Carry!